jojoinika/hyperfx-calculator/README.md

 ## Why this format

-A whitepaper explains the problem.
-A calculator makes the CFO feel it.

 The goal was to build something a fintech Head of Payments could share with their CFO in a Slack message — "put in your numbers and tell me what you think."
-That forward-ability is the whole point.

 ## Tech